passport/discuss/README.md

 # Passport Discussion

-A forum for discussing projects projects under the [Passport](http://www.passportjs.org/) umbrella.
+A forum for discussing topics related to the usage of [Passport](http://www.passportjs.org/).

 #### Posting to Discuss